Flooristics, LLC

 How Does Sunlight Affect Carpet?

-September 11, 2017 by Flooristics staff 5 Comments
+September 11, 2017 by Flooristics staff 6 Comments

 Share Button

-It’s amazing how much direct sunlight can affect flooring.
-From vinyl to carpet, the harsh UV rays can cause discoloration and breakdown of some of the country’s most popular flooring.
+Harsh UV rays can discolor many types of flooring, from vinyl to carpet.
+They can also break down some of the country’s most popular flooring materials.
 But what type of effects does the sun have on a typical carpet?

-Not only does exposure to sunlight cause the color of the carpet to face, but it can also compromise the integrity of the carpet fiber.
+Not only does exposure to sunlight cause the color of the carpet to fade, but it can also compromise the integrity of the carpet fiber.
 It can turn a once-soft carpet into a stiff and brittle area.

 Filed Under: Carpet and Rugs Tagged With: carpet and sun fading, carpet and sunlight, sun fade carpet, sun faded carpet, sun spots in carpet, sunlight